Victorian Portraits for Sale from The Sensation

 of Bombay, India.
 Dressed in India summer uniform and holding a gun.
 Identified

 in ink on reverse as G. Douglas Lieut 33rd Regt.'
-He is posed in Major
+Major George Malcolm

-Douglas retired as a major and spent the rest of his life living at Rosehill
+as a major and spent the rest of his life living at Rosehill in Northam, Devon.

 Ref. no. 8a Price £45